kelmryan/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ]  Migrate the web application to be hosted on Amazon EC2 instances.
 - [ ]  Set up an Amazon CloudFront distribution for the web application content.
 - [ ]  Set up Amazon ElastiCache between the web application and the PostgreSQL database.
-E. Migrate the web application to be hosted on AWS Fargate with Amazon Elastic Container Service (Amazon ECS) (A,E)
+- [  ] Migrate the web application to be hosted on AWS Fargate with Amazon Elastic Container Service (Amazon ECS) (A,E)